DataJuggler/ImageSorter/README.md

 # ImageSorter
 Image Sorter makes it easy to sort an entire directory of images by color.

 Update 10.21.2022: This project has been udpated to .NET7.
-To run this version, you will need Visual Studio 2022 Preview, which is available here: https://visualstudio.microsoft.com/vs/preview/
+To compile this version, you will need Visual Studio 2022 Preview, which is available here: https://visualstudio.microsoft.com/vs/preview/

 Here is a video I made a couple of days ago which includes Image sorter and Sub Image Creator: